Meat Stuffed Pitas (Palestinian Arayes)

 • Brush a small amount of olive oil (about 1 teaspoon) on each side of the pita.

-• Grill or bake at 425℉ until the beef is all the way cooked through and the bread is crispy (about 8-10 minutes per side depending on your oven).
+• Bake at 400℉ until the beef is all the way cooked through and the bread is crispy. (about 8-10 minutes per side depending on your oven).
+Flip half way through cooking.
+I recommend broiling for a minute or two to crisp up more, but keep a careful watch on them so they don't burn.
 Or you can air fry on 400℉ for 12-16 minutes flipping halfway.

 Notes